Gyarbij/MyEQ/README.md

 # MyEQ
-Mercedes EQ Browser Dashboard and files
+Browser Dashboard and files for Mercedes EQ Vechicles (will work on S/C Klasse new MBUX)

 ## What is this?
 A dashboard for Mercedes EQ cars.
 It is a web application that runs on [Homarr](https://github.com/ajnart/homarr) and provides a dashboard to popular media services like Disney+, Deezer, YouTube, etc. It also provides a way to control the car's climate control and charging.